 I have a minor announcement to make.
 Ready?
 Get set...
 My culinary point of view has changed.

-Did that kind of come out of nowhere?
-Maybe not?
-Maybe you've seen it coming?
+Did that come out of nowhere?
+Maybe not.
+Maybe you've seen it coming.
 If you think about it, it probably should have changed by now.
 Now that I've braised previously obscure (to me) meat cuts, layered a dacquoise, and gilded eclairs.
-Right?

 When I first started this blog, I envisioned cake wreck after cake wreck.
-I assumed that what happened with my Devil's Food Layer Cake with Peppermint Frosting was going to be the norm and pictured Bon Appétempt as the food equivalent of those occasions on Project Runway when real women instead of models pop out into the work room and all of the designers’ faces fall in sadness--my version of the recipe would be that real woman, the size 8+ woman that is so much harder to fit than those headless mannequin busts.
+I assumed that the dramatic collapse of my Devil's Food Layer Cake with Peppermint Frosting—my eventual first post—was going to be the norm and pictured Bon Appétempt as the food equivalent of those occasions on Project Runway when real women instead of models pop out into the work room and all of the designers’ faces fall in sadness.
+My version of the recipe would be that real woman, the size 8+ woman that is so much harder to fit than those headless mannequin busts.
 And so, my version would call bullshit on those gourmet magazines with their team of trained chefs, food stylists and professional photographers.
 My version would be destined for failure and not only would that be OK, it would sometimes be hilarious.

 "Cooking is not about convenience and it's not about shortcuts...
 Take your time.
 Take a long time.
 Move slowly and deliberately and with great attention.

 Aghhhh.
 What started as poking fun, as just funnin' in the kitchen, has turned somewhat life-changing and serious.
 I can't believe it.
-I've got to go watch some videos on youtube.
+I've got to go chill out with an SNL digital short.

-John Pawson and Annie Bell's Living and Eating has kind of blown my mind.
-On the left is their Squid Ink Risotto with Scallops, and on the right is Perail and Endive, found in their section on the cheese course.
-The architect and food writer, respectively, are all about paring down to the essentials, and while all the recipes aren't exactly simple to me, the book does make a compelling case that cooking and entertaining doesn't have to be so involved or daunting.
-Plus, the photography includes some of my favorite food images to date.
+John Pawson and Annie Bell's cookbook, Living and Eating, has kind of blown my mind.
+The architect and food writer, respectively, are all about paring dishes down to the essentials, and while most of the recipes aren't exactly simple to me, the book does make a compelling case for letting go of some of the showiness that can quietly creep into recipes and entertaining.
+This book reminds us that a very satisfying three-course meal can consist of radishes and butter, a roasted chicken, and stewed fruit.
+Not to mention the photography includes some of my favorite food images to date.
+From my first read, I had major designs on their Squid Ink Risotto with Scallops (pictured on left), and Perail and Endive (on the right) found in the cheese course section.

 Arugula with Lemon Dressing and Parmesan